The Admin Dashboard provides a web UI for administering some features of Okteto.

 Admin icon on the left sidebar.

 Only accounts with the administrator role will be able to access the Administration Dashboard.
-The email used for the initial configuration of your Okteto instance will automatically become the initial administrator.
+The first user signing up into your Okteto instance will automatically become the initial administrator.

 You can promote other accounts to the administrator role in the